 You may also choose to invest in business cards and flyers to pass out at your children’s schools, in stores, at events, and anywhere else you can potentially gain new customers.

 Many women are making tens of thousands of dollars a month selling the wildly popular LuLaRoe clothing lines from their homes.
-According to Business Insider, one consultant earns $34,000 a month selling LuLaRoe.
-She claims that many of her friends earn as much as $20,000 a month in bonuses from the company.

 The same article details the experiences of another consultant who claims to sell as many as 1,000 pieces of clothing each month.
 The mother of two continues to work at her full-time job at the Department of Defense.
 Her husband, on the other hand, quit his job at the same agency in order to focus on LuLaRoe full time.
 While these stories may be outliers rather than a representative average, there’s no doubt that many sellers have had incredible success as LuLaRoe consultants.